databio/pepatac/docs/howto/detailed-install.md

 ## 2: Install required software

 You have two options for installing the software prerequisites: 1) use a container, in which case you need only either `docker` or `singularity`; or 2) install all prerequisites natively.
-If you want to install it natively, skip to the [native installation instructions](tutorial.md#122-install-software-requirements-natively).

 To use `PEPATAC`, we need the following software:
 **Python packages**.
 The pipeline uses [`pypiper`](http://pypiper.readthedocs.io/en/latest/) to run a single sample, [`looper`](http://looper.readthedocs.io/en/latest/) to handle multi-sample projects (for either local or cluster computation), and [`pararead`](https://github.com/databio/pararead) for parallel processing sequence reads.
 For peak calling, the pipeline uses [`MACS2`](http://liulab.dfci.harvard.edu/MACS/) as the default.
 You can do a user-specific install of these like this: